Learning Goals

 - Extract only name and price, with price renamed to productPrice

-- Output the extracted values
+- Output the extracted values to the console.

 More learning resources